uviclibraries/nvivo-advanced/act-1-cases.md

     <img src="images/NVivo15/21-Explore4.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">
     <img src="images/NVivo15/22-Explore5.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

-23.	**Comparing Cases.** We can also compare the attribute values of each case to find differences and commonalities between them.
-On the top ribbon, click on **EXPLORE,** then **COMPARISON DIAGRAM,** then click on **COMPARE CASES.** When a box opens select the case of Jane Goodall and Florence Nightingale and click on **select.**
+23.	**Comparing Cases.** We can also compare the attribute values of different cases to identify similarities and differences between them.
+To do this:
+    1. On the top ribbon, click **Explore**.
+    2. Select **Diagrams**.
+    3. Choose **Compare Cases…**.
+When the selection box opens, select the cases for **Jane Goodall** and **Florence Nightingale**, then click **Select**.
     <img src="images/NVivo15/23-Explore6.png" alt="hierarchy chart" style="width:700px; margin-left:10px;">

-    Once you have done it, you will see a simple display of the connection between a case and a file, drag your attention to the right pane where it reads **DISPLAY** and then choose **ATTRIBUTES.** You can now see much more detailed information on each case and what features are overlapping among them as in the image below:
     <img src="images/NVivo15/24-Explore7.png" alt="hierarchy chart" style="width:700px; margin-left:10px;">
+   Once you’ve generated the comparison diagram, you’ll see a simple display showing the connection between each case and its associated file.
+Now look to the **right-hand pane**.
+Under **Display**, change the option to **Attributes**.

+This will give you a much more detailed view of each case, showing the attribute values side-by-side and highlighting where the two cases overlap or differ, as shown in the example below.
     <img src="images/NVivo15/25-Explore8.png" alt="hierarchy chart" style="width:700px; margin-left:10px;">

 Right click on the image and export the diagram to your computer.
     <img src="images/NVivo15/26-Explore9.png" alt="hierarchy chart" style="width:400px; margin-left:10px;">

-24.	**SAVING AND EXPORTING YOUR PROJECT.** To save your work:
+24.	**Saving And Exporting your project.** To save your work:
     1. Go to the **File** menu at the top of your screen.
     2. Click **Save** to ensure all changes are stored in your project file.